navotera/BashServerSetup/README.md

 # Server Automation by Openjournalteam ⭐
-To help you setup you're server 😊
+To help you setup your server 😊
-Include : Webmin, Apache server and others.
+Include : Webmin, Apache/Nginx server and others.

-- Integrated with ModSecurity 2.9.6 from source (automatically enabled) To disable add : `SecRuleEngine Off` to the virtualhost
+- Integrated with ModSecurity 3 from source, choose upon installation prompt To disable add : `SecRuleEngine Off` to the virtualhost
 - Fail2ban
 - Server Optimization